-Women’s Care is excited to re-establish its midwifery program and is actively hiring additional team members.
+Women’s Care is excited to re-establish its midwifery program.
 The midwives are scheduling patients.

 What is a Certified Nurse-Midwife?